🇧🇭 Bahrain vs 🇺🇸 United States: crypto licensing compared

 What changed recently

-🇧🇭 Bahrain (verified 2026-07-02): CONFIRMED: In July 2025 the CBB issued a new Stablecoin Issuance and Offering (SIO) Module, added to Rulebook Volume 6, creating Bahrain's first dedicated stablecoin licensing framework.
-It covers issuance, minting, burning, and reserve management of single-currency stablecoins backed by BHD, USD, or other CBB-accepted fiat currencies; requires issuers to incorporate as a Bahraini B.S.C.; mandates perpetual redemption rights for holders; and explicitly permits yield-bearing stablecoins (subject to CBB-set limits), a more permissive stance than many other jurisdictions.
-This confirms the '2025 stablecoin module' claim.
+🇧🇭 Bahrain (verified 2026-07-15): In July 2025 the CBB issued a new Stablecoin Issuance and Offering (SIO) Module, added to Rulebook Volume 6, creating Bahrain's first dedicated stablecoin licensing framework.
+It covers issuance, minting, burning, and reserve management of single-currency stablecoins backed by BHD, USD, or other CBB-accepted fiat currencies; requires issuers to incorporate as a Bahraini B.S.C.; mandates perpetual redemption rights for holders; and explicitly permits yield-bearing stablecoins (subject to CBB-set limits).
+On 3 June 2026 AX Coin Bahrain B.S.C. (c), a subsidiary of Nasdaq-listed Solowin Holdings, announced it had been granted the first licence under this framework, for stablecoin issuer activities (per the issuer's announcement; a CBB press release confirming the grant is pending direct confirmation).
 Separately, CBB granted a new Category 3 crypto-asset licence to Fasset Financial Services W.L.L. in January 2025.
+In May 2026 the CBB restructured the approved-persons section (CRA-1.7) of the Crypto-Asset Module, regrouping its fit-and-proper, prior-approval and notification rules under relocated headings (Rulebook revision of 6 May 2026).

 Quick answers